James F. Bonner

-James Frederick Bonner (September 1, 1910 – September 13, 1996) was an American molecular biologist, a member of the National Academy of Sciences, notable for discoveries in plant biochemistry.
+James Frederick Bonner (September 1, 1910 – September 13, 1996) was an American molecular biologist and plant physiologist, a member of the National Academy of Sciences, known for his work in plant biochemistry and gene regulation.
+He was professor and professor emeritus of biology at the California Institute of Technology.

-Bonner invented a better way to collect natural rubber from trees.

-As result of his invention Malaysia nearly doubled its production of natural rubber.

-Bonner was instrumental in the invention of a method of mechanical harvesting of oranges.
-One of his most notable discoveries was finding how histones control gene activity.
+Bonner developed improved methods for collecting natural rubber from trees, an advance that contributed to substantial increases in production.
+He also contributed to methods for mechanical harvesting of oranges.
+One of his notable findings was the role of histone proteins in regulating gene activity.

-Bonner was professor and professor emeritus of biology at the California Institute of Technology.

 Life and career

 Bonner was born in Ansley, Nebraska in 1910.
+Bonner grew up in a family with strong scientific interests; several of his siblings later pursued scientific careers, including his younger brother, the biochemical geneticist David M. Bonner, who was also subsequently elected to the National Academy of Sciences.
+During a family sabbatical year at the California Institute of Technology in 1929, James Bonner worked as a research assistant to Theodosius Dobzhansky.

-He graduated from the University of Utah in 1931 with B.A. degree in chemistry and mathematics.
+Bonner graduated from the University of Utah in 1931 with B.A. degree in chemistry and mathematics.
 He received the Ph.D. in biology at California Institute of Technology in 1934.
-Bonner spent the year after his PhD in Europe on a National Research Council fellowship at Utrecht, Leiden and ETH in Zurich.
+Bonner spent the year after his Ph.D. in Europe on a National Research Council fellowship at Utrecht, Leiden and ETH in Zurich.
 He was a postdoctoral fellow at California Institute of Technology after his return from Europe, then joined the faculty in 1936.